bitsofcotton/p2/README.md

 N.B. we take original/~ as x~rx, r in R when they doesn't normalized by the method like conv_check/nand.cc.

 # Tips on original stream status dimension and prediction dimension:
 We are estimating it might enough p.cc argv[1] larger than input stream status dimension to calculate in average.
 We might need to do twice if p.cc is being jammed condition.
-We normally need first unstable run with argv[1] \* 3 input steps (see above).
+We normally need first unstable run with argv[1] \* argv[1] \* 3 input steps (see above).

-# Tips on speed - accuracy trade off.
-A p.cc is using sqrt(argv[1]) for calculating status and use pad sqrt(argv[1]) length.
-So from this, the accuracy of originals can slips.

 # Tips on predicting rand.cc
 If we predict some PRNG, the separatable computing block number and its block size is the matter.